 - pay your regular fees to Monash Malaysia in Malaysian Ringgit

-Please click here to see the MAP brochure.
+Please click here to see the Monash Abroad Portal (MAP) brochure.

 You can go to

 Melbourne, home to five of Monash campuses, has been consistently named one of the world’s most liveable cities and has also been commended in the first ever QS Best Student Cities survey as Australia’s best city for students.

 Find out more about life at Monash Australia.